Kolyvagin's result on the vanishing of $\sha(E/K)[p^\infty]$ and its consequences for anticyclotomic Iwasawa theory

 \sn {\it Proof.\/} The conditions (C1) and (C2) are used in [G, \S{3}-\S{5}] in order to construct Kolyvagin's derivative classes and establish their basic properties, and (C3) is needed in the proof of [G, Prop.
 6.2(1)] for $v \mid N$.
 In the general discussion in [G, \S{7}-\S{8}], no additional conditions are needed.
 Things begin to get more interesting in [G, \S{9}].
 The condition (C4) implies the statement of [G, Prop.
 9.1] (the proof of which relied on the assumption that $p \nmid D_K$; this was not stated explicitly in [G, Prop.
 2.1, Prop.
 2.3]).
 The irreducibility conditions (C5) and (C6) are used, respectively, in the proofs of [G, Prop.
 9.3] and [G, Prop.
-9.5(2)].
+9.5(2)] (note that the proof of [G, Prop.
+9.3] relies on the fact that $\End_{\F_p[G_K]}(E[p]) = \F_p$).
 The rest of the proof in [G, \S{9}-\S{10}] goes through unchanged.

 \proclaim{(6.5) Proposition}.
 For any prime number $p \not= 2$, the conditions (C2), (C3), (C4) and (C6) in Proposition~6.4 follow from (C5).
-Therefore the implication (6.3.1) holds if $p \not= 2$, $D_K \not= -3, -4$ and $E[p]$ is an irreducible $\F_p[G_K]$-module (the latter condition implies that $E(K)[p] = 0$).
+Therefore the implication (6.3.1) holds if $p \not= 2$, $D_K \not= -3, -4$ and $E[p]$ is an absolutely irreducible $\F_p[G_K]$-module (the latter condition implies that $E(K)[p] = 0$).